rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

-The key in the figures above can be represented as the decision tree in **figure 3**.
-The tree might not look like a decision tree, because the statements are not shown, but decision trees is what keys are.
+Keys can be represented as the decision tree in **figure 3**.
+The graph in figure 3 has the structure of the key in figures 1 and 2, but the taxon names have been replaced by numbered item labels and the statements of the leads are not shown.

 ![](./media/decision-tree-no-errors.drawio.svg)